vegaprotocol/vegawallet/README.md

 *Tip:* You can use the tab key to auto-fill the name of the file, after you type the first few characters.

-Next, create a user name and password for your Wallet, and create a public and private key (genkey):
+Next, create a user name and passphrase for your Wallet, and create a public and private key (genkey):

 ```console
 wallet@vega:~$ ./vegawallet genkey -n [choose-a-username]